use-ink/cargo-contract/README.md

 Invoke a message on an existing contract on chain.
 See [extrinsics](docs/extrinsics.md).

+##### `cargo contract decode`

+Decodes a contracts input or output data.

+This can be either an event, an invocation of a contract message, or an invocation of a contract constructor.

+The argument has to be given as hex-encoding, starting with `0x`.

 ## License

 The entire code within this repository is licensed under the [GPLv3](LICENSE).